-Air temperatures
+Air Temperatures

 The Atmospheric Environment Service of Canada publishes the annual and monthly mean air temperature anomalies (relative to 1951-80) for Canada in their publication Climatic Perspectives.

-The 1994 annual anomalies were slightly colderthan-normal over most of eastern Canada and contrast with the warmer-than-normal temperatures in the west (Fig. 1).
-This pattern is similar to that observed in both 1993 and 1992, although the 1994 anomalies over eastern Canadian were not as cold as in the previous two years.
+The 1994 annual anomalies were slightly colder-than-normal over most of eastern Canada and contrast with the warmer-than-normal temperatures in the west (Fig. 1).
+This pattern is similar to that observed in both 1993 and 1992, although this year's anomalies over eastern Canadian were not as cold as in the previous two years.
 The coldest anomalies in 1994 (between -0.5°C and -1°C) were found along a narrow region encompassing the southern tip of Labrador, the northern Gulf of St. Lawrence and the St. Lawrence Estuary.
 Over most of the remainder of eastern Canada, the annual anomalies lay in the range of 0°C to -0.5°C, except on the Atlantic coast of Nova Scotia where annual temperatures were slightly above normal.
 All of the annual anomalies over eastern Canada were less than one standard deviation from their long-term means (Trites and Drinkwater, 1986).

 The colder-than-normal air temperatures in eastern Canada did not persist throughout the year but rather were concentrated during the first five months (Fig. 2).
 During the latter half of 1994 the monthly anomalies were predominantly above normal but were not high enough to compensate the earlier cold period.
 Exceptions to the general warming in the second half of 1994 arose in August for areas north of central Labrador and in December over southern Labrador and Newfoundland.
 The largest negative anomalies during the year were reported in January and February when magnitudes exceeded -4 to -6°C along the Labrador coast and northern Newfoundland.
-Atlantic Canada experienced its 11th coldest winter in the past 100 years and it was the 10th consecutive winter that temperatures were colder-than-average.
-In eastern Canada during autumn temperatures rose above normal for the first time in several years.
+Atlantic Canada experienced its 11th coldest winter in the past 100 years and it was the 10th winter in a row that temperatures were colder-than-average.
+The relatively warm conditions in eastern Canada during the autumn was the first in several years.
 The magnitude of the warming was higher in southern areas and weaker in the north, e.g. in the vicinity of southeastern Baffin Island only two of the last six months showed positive anomalies.